 A donor advised fund.
 Gifts to donor advised funds are not limited to cash and securities.
 Tangible personal property such as valuable antiques, stamp and coin collections, art, cars and boats may be able to be gifted and sold to benefit your fund.

 The MultiCare Foundations is proud to provide free and confidential estate planning services through Thompson & Associates for friends like you.

 Not sure how to begin planning?Download a free personal estate planning kit

 - Contact our gift planning team at 253-403-3093 or firstname.lastname@example.org for additional information on giving a gift of personal property.

 - Seek the advice of your financial or legal advisor.
 (Need an advisor?
 Look here for advisors familiar with MultiCare foundations and services.)

-- If you include Good Samaritan Foundation, Mary Bridge Children's Foundation, MultiCare Health Foundation or South King Health Foundation in your plans, please refer to our sample bequest language and use our legal name and federal tax ID number.
+- If you include a MultiCare program or foundation in your plans, please refer to our sample bequest language and use our legal name and federal tax ID number.

 - If you have already named a MultiCare program or foundation in your plans, please let us know so that we can carry out your wishes as intended and thank you for your gift.